M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Discussion

 The coordination results highlight that achieving coherent multi-agent interaction is fundamentally a structural challenge.
 In the absence of coordination, agents rely only on local context, often leading to simultaneous responses and conversational overlap.
 This violates basic turn-taking norms in human dialogue and is perceived as a breakdown in social behavior rather than a simple technical issue \cite{skantze2021turn}.
-Centralized coordination addresses this by introducing a shared decision layer that jointly considers each agent’s observation, and context to determine who should respond.
+M2HRI addresses this through a shared contextualized decision layer, implemented centrally, that evaluates which agent is most appropriate to participate.
 This not only prevents overlap but also improves response appropriateness, since selecting the right agent requires more than perceptual access, it requires understanding which agent is socially and contextually best suited to respond.
 By incorporating personality into this process, M2HRI enables more socially grounded response selection, aligning with the idea that users apply human-like expectations when evaluating robots \cite{reeves1996media}.
 Overall, these results show that coordination is not merely an optimization but necessary for creating a coherent and socially appropriate multi-agent system.